MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 FROM measurements;
 ```

-There is also a _frame exclusion_ option, which excludes certain rows near the current row fom the frame. `EXCLUDE CURRENT ROW` excludes the current row. `EXCLUDE GROUP` excludes the current row's peer group (also excluding the current row). `EXCLUDE TIES` excludes the current row's peer group, except for the current row itself. `EXCLUDE NO OTHERS` specifies the default behavior, i.e., no exclusions.
+There is also the _frame exclusion_ option, which excludes certain rows near the current row from the frame. `EXCLUDE CURRENT ROW` excludes the current row. `EXCLUDE GROUP` excludes the current row's peer group (also excluding the current row). `EXCLUDE TIES` excludes the current row's peer group, except for the current row itself. `EXCLUDE NO OTHERS` specifies the default behavior, i.e., no exclusions.

 For more details, see Postgres' documentation on window functions:
 - Syntax: https://www.postgresql.org/docs/current/sql-expressions.html#SYNTAX-WINDOW-FUNCTIONS